 This has been validated through multiple lines of evidence: people with complement deficiencies (who can’t perform SBA activity even with antibodies) have dramatically increased meningococcal disease risk; passive transfer of antibodies provides protection; and SBA titers predict protection across ages and vaccine types.

 Pneumococcal conjugate vaccines present a more complex story.
-Antibody levels (measured as IgG concentration) correlate with protection, and a threshold of 0.35 μg/mL has been widely used for licensure decisions.
-But here’s the catch: this threshold was never validated using Prentice criteria or even formal Qin/Gilbert methods.
+Antibody levels (measured as IgG concentration against capsular polysaccharides) correlate with protection, and a threshold of 0.35 μg/mL has been widely used for licensure decisions.
+But here’s the interesting part: unlike the hepatitis B correlate, this threshold wasn’t established through prospective validation using formal statistical frameworks like Prentice criteria.

 This pragmatism isn’t a bad thing.
-Sometimes “good enough” is actually optimal when the alternative is delaying life-saving vaccines by years.
-But it reminds us that regulatory decisions often balance statistical rigour with practical public health needs.
+Sometimes establishing a working threshold quickly and validating it through accumulated evidence is optimal when the alternative is delaying life-saving vaccines by years.
+The pneumococcal experience reminds us that regulatory decisions often balance statistical rigor with practical public health needs—and sometimes the pragmatic approach delivers excellent results.

 Key references : Siber et al. (2007) and the WHO pneumococcal vaccine position papers discuss both the utility and limitations of the 0.35 μg/mL threshold.

 Human papillomavirus (HPV) vaccines showcase how correlates can accelerate development in elegant ways.
-The original HPV vaccine trials took years because the endpoint was cervical precancerous lesions, which develop slowly.
-But once those trials established that neutralising antibodies predicted protection, subsequent vaccines could be licensed much faster.
+The original HPV vaccine trials (Gardasil, Cervarix) took years because the endpoint was cervical precancerous lesions, which develop slowly.
+But once those trials established that neutralizing antibodies predicted protection, subsequent vaccines could be licensed much faster.

-When 9-valent HPV vaccines were developed (covering more cancer-causing strains), they didn’t need decade-long cancer prevention trials.
+When 9-valent HPV vaccines (Gardasil 9) were developed (covering more cancer-causing strains than the original 4-valent vaccine), they didn’t need decade-long cancer prevention trials.
 Researchers showed that antibodies against the new strains were non-inferior to antibodies against the original strains—a bridging strategy based on the validated correlate.
 This probably accelerated deployment by 5-10 years, preventing thousands of cancer cases.

 The HPV story also illustrates an important concept: correlates need not be perfect to be useful.
 We still don’t know the exact antibody level that guarantees protection, and cell-mediated immunity probably plays a role too.
 But knowing that antibodies are strongly predictive was sufficient for regulatory purposes.

-Key references : Einstein et al. (2014) and Joura et al. (2015) describe the immunobridging strategy for 9-valent HPV vaccines.
+Key references : Joura et al. (2015) describe the pivotal immunobridging study for Gardasil 9; Schiller & Lowy (2012 ) review the development of HPV vaccine correlates.

 The chikungunya saga illustrates a crucial lesson: correlates can accurately predict efficacy while missing critical safety signals.
 Accelerated approval pathways based on surrogate endpoints are tremendously valuable for rapid vaccine development, but they require robust post-marketing surveillance to catch problems that smaller trials might miss.
 Sometimes the stumbles happen after approval, not before.